-Feature Gear type Justification Sea-pen and burrowing megafauna communities AND Dredges Electrofishing Hydraulic dredges Traps Vessel monitoring system (VMS) data were used to determine which fishing activities are not taking place in the Canyons MCZ.
-5 year VMS data shows that this activity does not occur in the site.
-Deep-sea bed AND Coral gardens AND Cold-water coral reefs Shore based activities The Canyons MCZ has no shore component and so it is not subject to shore based activities.
+Feature Gear type Justification Sea-pen and Dredges Vessel monitoring system (VMS) data were megafauna Electrofishing not taking place in the Canyons MCZ 6 years megarauna communities AND Deep-sea bed AND Coral gardens AND Cold-water coral reefs Hydraulic dredges of VMS data show that this activity does not Traps occur in the site.
+Shore based activities The Canyons MCZ has no shore component and so it is not subject to shore-based activities.